bcss/RentACar-Contract/replit.md

 - Custom hooks for authentication and authorization
 - Form validation using Zod schemas shared with backend
 - Responsive layouts with mobile support
+- Print functionality with audit logging and bilingual support
+- Contract lifecycle management (draft → finalized with immutability)

 ### Backend Architecture